-Costs of 3-D Printing
+Downsides of 3-D Printing

 Today, many large industrial AM machines are still pricey, though less so than before.
-For example, in February 2011, 3D Systems' ProJet CPX 3000was selling for $79,999 and it could produce highly-detailed models up to 11.75 inches by 7.3 inches by 8 inches (298 millimeters by 185 millimeters by 203 millimeters) [sources: Rapid Direction, "ProJet", 3D Systems, "ProJet"].
-That price doesn't include the required VisiJet CPX200 Wax Build Material, which costs $975 for a 4-cartridge case [source: Rapid Direction, "VisiJet"].
+For example, in September 2019, 3D Systems' ProJet CPX 3000MJP 3600 was selling for less than $100,000 and could produce models in high definition up to 11.75 inches by 7.3 inches by 8 inches (298 millimeters by 185 millimeters by 203 millimeters) [sources:BasTech].

 In addition to price, there are some other drawbacks with 3-D printers.
 They use a lot of energy, about 100 times as much electrical energy as regular manufacturing.
 Researchers also found that they can emit a lot of carcinogenic particles and volatile organic compounds, particularly when used in a small space such as a home.
 The plastic used for most 3-D projects also has its own problems.
 Plastic remnants from 3-D projects likely will end up in landfills and contribute to the Earth crisis with disposable plastic.
 Further plastic's strength varies and may not be best for all component parts of a project.
 3-D printers are also slow and a project could take several days or hours to print [source: 3-D Insider].